Changde Hunan, China Travel Guide

 China has various visa types, each for a specific intention of travel.
 For most tourists, the L (Tourist) Visa is the appropriate choice.

-You typically apply for a Chinese visa at a Chinese Embassy or Consulate in your home country, or through Chinese Visa Application Service Centers (CVASC).
+You typically apply for a Chinese visa at a Chinese person Embassy or Consulate in your home country, or through Chinese Visa Application Service Centers (CVASC).

 Changde generally delivers good value compared to major Chinese metropolitan areas, but your daily expenses will vary with your travel style.

-The official currency of China is the Renminbi (RMB), also known as the Chinese Yuan (CNY).
+The official currency of The people's republic of china is the Renminbi (RMB), also known as the Chinese Yuan (CNY).
 Denominations include ¥1, ¥5, ¥10, ¥20, ¥50, and ¥100 banknotes.

 A bed in a shared room or basic guesthouse (¥80-¥150).
 Street food (¥50-¥100).
 Public buses (¥10-¥30).
 Free or low-cost attractions (¥0-¥50).